the1lab/1lab/src/Cat/Instances/Simplex.lagda.md

 where $\uparrow f$ shifts the index of every face map in $f$ by 1.
 This means that we can repeatedly apply the 1st simplicial identity to commute $\delta_{0}$ past every single face map in $f$ by lowering their indices by one.
-This yields the following equality, which we will bake directly into the definition of composition.
+This yields the following equality
 $$
 \uparrow f \circ (\delta_0 \circ g) = \delta_0 \circ (f \circ g)
 $$
+and the right-hand side can be placed into normal form by normalizing
+$f \circ g$.

 ```agda
 keep⁺ f ∘⁺ shift⁺ g = shift⁺ (f ∘⁺ g)
 ```

-Luckily, the dual case is much easier: the composite $(\delta_0 \circ f) \circ \uparrow g$ can be written in our normal form as $\delta_0 \circ (f \circ \uparrow g)$.
+Luckily, the dual case is much easier: the composite $(\delta_0 \circ f) \circ \uparrow g$ can directly be reassociated as
+$$
+\delta_0 \circ (f \circ \uparrow g)
+$$
+We can then recursively normalize the right hand side to obtain a normal form.

 ```agda
 shift⁺ f ∘⁺ keep⁺ g = shift⁺ (f ∘⁺ keep⁺ g)